The Hubble Telescope: Shedding Light on the Universeby: David Miller

 What Has Been Learned From Hubble's Images

-To look at some examples of images taken from Hubble, consult this site.
 The images and raw data from the Hubble Telescope have revealed several important discoveries, such as the age of the universe, dark energy, the stages of galactic evolution, and protoplanetary disks to name a few.
 The images have also provided detailed information about planets in this solar system, as well as planets in other solar systems.
 Plus, the Hubble Telescope has compiled quite a bit of data on stars and star cycles in far-away galaxies.

 The Importance of the Hubble Telescope